alexjvr1/VelocityUCL/README.md

 ##### *METHOD:*

-It is more efficient to run this code in local directory before submitting the mapping script to queue
+It is more efficient to run this code in the interactive node before submitting the mapping script to queue

 ```
 #Index the reference genome if needed.
 Check if the *fasta.fai* file exists in the SpeciesName/RefGenome/ folder in your local directory.
 If not, run the indexing code.

 #index reference genome
-module load apps/bwa-0.7.15
+BWA=/share/apps/genomics/bwa-0.7.17/bwa
-bwa index RefGenome/*fasta
+$BWA index RefGenome/*fna

 #Create files with input names

 ## museum
 ##Repaired and merged = 1 file per indiv
-ls 01d_musAll_merged/*repaired.merged*fastq >> mus.merged.names
+ls 01c_musAll_merged/*repaired.merged*fastq >> mus.merged.names

 sed -i s:01d_musAll_merged/::g merged.museum.names